naver/arcus-hubble/README.md

 - `/etc/hosts` file preparation

-Hubble needs to get hostname or FQDN(or fully quallified domain name) from cache node IP.
+Hubble needs to get hostname or FQDN(or fully qualified domain name) from cache node IP.
 To enable this reverse DNS lookup, you must register < IP, hostname, FQDN > information into `/etc/hosts` file for all cache nodes.